libktx/ktx/scene2d/README.md

 ### Why?

-Building Scene2D GUI in Java usually leads to overly verbose, complicated code.
+Building `Scene2D` GUIs in Java usually leads to overly verbose, complicated code.
 It is hard to reason about how it will actually look on the screen.
 As opposed to HTML, XML or other easily readable markup languages, Java rarely forms visually appealing GUI templates.
-Kotlin type-safe builders DSL is a great compromise between the two: readability meets flexibility and the expressiveness of a programming language.
+Kotlin type-safe builders DSL is a great compromise between the two: readability of a markup language meets flexibility and expressiveness of a programming language.

 ### Guide

-`ktx-scene2d` provides a number of factory and extension methods that slightly modify the original `Scene2D` API, allowing you to use Kotlin type-safe builder DSL.
+`ktx-scene2d` provides a number of factory and extension methods that mimic the original `Scene2D` API, allowing you to use Kotlin type-safe builder DSL.
 Methods were designed to match the original API as closely as possible.

-All `ktx-scene2d` DSL methods that create Scene2D widgets match names of their classes converted to lower camel case, and contain similar parameters to widgets constructors.
+All `ktx-scene2d` DSL methods that create Scene2D widgets match names of widget classes converted to lower camel case, and contain similar parameters to widgets constructors.
 For example, you can use `label` method to construct a `com.badlogic.gdx.scenes.scene2d.ui.Label`, passing a `CharSequence` (text of the label) and optional `Skin` and `LabelStyle` name as parameters.
 If you are familiar with `Scene2D` API, `ktx-scene2d` should feel natural.

-To access the Scene2D DSL, you should use `scene2d` object:
+To access the Scene2D DSL, you can use the `scene2d` object:

 ```kotlin
 import ktx.scene2d.*